arangodb/docs/3.10/indexing-geo.md

 - Polygon
 - MultiPolygon

-See [GeoJSON Mode](#geojson-mode) above for details on how ArangoDB interprets GeoJSON objects.
-In short: The **syntax** of GeoJSON is used, but polygon boundaries and lines between points are interpreted as geodesics (pieces of great circles on earth).
+See [GeoJSON Mode](#geojson-mode) for details on how ArangoDB interprets GeoJSON objects.
+In short: The **syntax** of GeoJSON is used, but polygon boundaries and lines between points are interpreted as geodesics (pieces of great circles on Earth).

 ### Point